etiennebacher/altdoc/docs/reference.md

 ### Description

-Update README, Changelog, License, Code of Conduct, and Reference sections (if they exist).
-Convert and add new of modified vignettes to the documentation.
-This will leave every other files unmodified.
+Render and update the man pages, vignettes, README, Changelog, License, Code of Conduct, and Reference sections (if ' they exist).
+This section modifies and overwrites the files in the 'docs/' folder.

 ### Usage